PIX3LFLUX/Steganosaurus/README.md

 6. Encryption
 7. Optimizing gain even further with local threshold filters instead of global channel threshold (e.g. in the shape of a 3x3 square)
 8. Different masks (circle, diamond, ...)
+9. Different decode starting order (top right, bottom left,...)
-9. Support for embedding any type of digital file (.pdf, .zip, .exe, .mp3, ...)
+10. Support for embedding any type of digital file (.pdf, .zip, .exe, .mp3, ...)
-10. Get rid of the exchange of the `cut` value by storing it symmetrically in the middle of the FFT (constant location).
+11. Get rid of the exchange of the `cut` value by storing it symmetrically in the middle of the FFT (constant location).
-11. Use the `np.rfft()`, which is only half of the FT, since half of it is redundant.
+12. Use the `np.rfft()`, which is only half of the FT, since half of it is redundant.
 Saves time.